 Emily Armstrong is a 2015 graduate of East West College of Natural Medicine in Sarasota, FL.
-Prior to completing her Masters of Oriental Medicine, she studied Chinese herbalism for two years, interning with Dr. Bob Linde in St. Petersburg, FL.
-She has completed extensive study in using Gua Sha for both acute and chronic conditions.
+Prior to completing her Masters of Oriental Medicine, she studied Chinese herbalism for two years, and interned extensively with Bob Linde, AP, RH in St. Petersburg, FL.
+She has completed further specialized study in using Gua Sha for both acute and chronic conditions.
 Emily practices Traditional Chinese Medicine, utilizing Acupuncture, Herbal Therapies, and Moxibustion along with Fire Cupping and Gua Sha body work.

-Emily firmly believes that healing is a partnership between the practitioner and patient and strives to meet her patient wherever they are on their individual journey.
+I firmly believe that healing is a partnership between the practitioner and patient and strive to meet my patients wherever they are on their individual journey.

-Emily has a particular interest in the treatment and recovery of physical injuries and the pain associated with them.
-Women's Health, menstrual and menopausal issues are also of particular focus in her work.
-She enjoys having a general practice and working with patients on any and all health concerns they have.
+I have a particular interest in the treatment and recovery of physical injuries and pain of any sort.
+Acupuncture is absolutely incredible with pain of ANY kind from ANYTHING, be it injury or intervertebral disk issues, bone degeneration, arthritis, inflammation, stenosis, neuropathy, etc...I can go on!
+Women's Health, menstrual and menopausal issues are also of particular focus in my work.
+I really enjoy having a general practice and working with a wide population of patients on any and all health concerns they have.

 What is it?
 Gua Sha, also known as coining/scraping/spooning has been used for centuries throughout Asia.
 Gua "scrape" Sha "rash" is a modality that employs repeated unidirectional press-stroking of a lubricated body area with a smooth-edged instrument to elicit a transitory therapeutic petechia reaction in the subcutaneous tissues.
 This resultant petechia resembles bruising, but is painless to the touch.